Chief among these for email marketers are the “Mail Privacy Protection” and “Hide My Email.” features.

 For an eCommerce store, pruning lists that way might be viable.
 But for educational newsletters, for example, this puts them in a tough situation.

-What about subscribers that are actively engaging with your emails but never click a link?
+What about subscribers actively engaging with your emails but never clicking a link?
 Maybe they read every email that you send, and can’t wait to see what you send next.
 Well, that loyal and active subscriber would be pruned from your list using clicks as the defining factor.

 This is a tricky situation where the solution is not immediately clear.
 Like most of the other changes from this update, different companies will handle things based on their situation and goals for the channel.